madpoly-studio/peertube-runner/README.md

 ### Setup Step 2: Create a PeerTube Runner Pod

-To create a _Pod_ with 2 containers in the namespace "peertube", each running a PeerTube Runner server with the _PersistentVolumes_ (PVs) from _Setup Step 1_ above, and apply a Kubernetes manifest like this one:
+To create a _Pod_ with 2 containers in the namespace `"peertube"`, each running a PeerTube Runner server with the _PersistentVolumes_ (PVs) from _Setup Step 1_ above, and apply a Kubernetes manifest like this one:

 ```bash